CNAG-Biomedical-Informatics/convert-pheno/README.md

 - mixed:

     The script will begin by attempting an exact match for 'label', and if it is unsuccessful, it will then conduct a search based on string similarity and select the ontology with the highest score.

+    `--min-text-similarity-score` sets the minimum number of overlapping words.

 **Examples:**